30 minutes · Free · No pitch

 Four deliverables, sent within 24 hours.

-Not a deck.
-Not a recap email with bullet points and a follow-up nudge.
-The actual artifacts a paying client gets in week one of an engagement, applied to your situation.
+No deck.
+No recap email with bullet points and a follow-up nudge.
+The same artifacts a paying client gets in week one — applied to your situation.

 Three to five specific changes, ranked by ROI against engineering hours.
-Written down, sent within 24 hours of the call.
+Written down and sent within 24 hours of the call.

-Where you actually sit on the per-touch reply curve, the per-stage conversion funnel, and the deliverability percentile distribution.
+Where you sit on the per-touch reply curve, the send→reply→meeting→won funnel, and the deliverability percentile.
+Numbers, not vibes.

-The deliverability and pipeline dashboard we run internally for clients.
-Spreadsheet template, you wire it to your data.
+The same deliverability and pipeline dashboard we run for paying clients.
+Spreadsheet template — you wire it to your data.

-Domain registrar recommendations, sequencing tool tradeoffs, the LinkedIn automation category to use for your account count — anything in the surface area.
+Domain registrar picks, sequencing-tool tradeoffs (Smartlead vs. Instantly vs. Apollo), which LinkedIn automation category fits your account count — anything in the surface area.

 Four kinds of operators.

 The audit fits a specific shape of company at a specific stage.
-If you don't see yourself here, book anyway — the framework adjusts, or we'll tell you it doesn't.
+If you don't see yourself here, book anyway — the framework adjusts, or we tell you it doesn't.

 Founders running their own outbound

-Post-PMF, pre-first-AE, deciding whether the next quarter's bottleneck is more pipeline or better closing.
+Post-PMF, pre-first-AE.
+Founder-led outbound out-converts hired SDRs until $1M ARR — the question is whether the next quarter's wall is more pipeline or better closing.
 The audit tells you which.

 VP Sales who inherited an outbound motion

-You're 60 days in, the team's hitting some target, and you have no read on whether the deliverability under it is healthy or one bad week from collapse.
+You're 60 days in, the team's hitting some number, and you have no read on whether the infrastructure under it is healthy or one bad week from a Spamhaus listing.

 AI-native founders new to B2B

-Strong on product, no prior reps on cold outbound, and the surface area of SPF/DKIM/DMARC/warmup is genuinely unfamiliar.
-The audit translates it into the four decisions that actually matter.
+Strong on product, zero reps on cold outbound.
+SPF/DKIM/DMARC/warmup is genuinely unfamiliar territory.
+We translate the whole surface area into the four decisions that actually matter.

 Because the audit is the sales call.

-We're confident enough in the work that we believe a 30-minute look at your actual numbers will tell you whether we'd be useful.
-If the answer is no, you walk away with a useful audit and we both got our time back.
-If the answer is yes, the audit is the first deliverable of an engagement that probably wouldn't have happened without it.
+Thirty minutes on your actual numbers tells both of us whether we'd be useful.
+If the answer is no, you keep the action plan and we both get our time back.
+If the answer is yes, the audit becomes the first deliverable of work that probably wouldn't have happened otherwise.

-The alternative is a discovery call where we ask you the same questions we'd ask in the audit anyway, except neither of us learns anything.
+The alternative is a discovery call where we ask the same questions and nobody learns anything.
 We skipped that step.

 Not a discovery call wearing an audit's name tag.

-- Not a vendor pitch.
-We don't introduce the product until you ask, and we'll tell you if it's not a fit.
+• No pitch.
+We don't bring up the product until you ask, and we'll tell you if it's not a fit.

-- Not a generic "how's outbound going" conversation.
+• No generic "how's outbound going" small talk.
 The intake form keeps it specific.

-You get the same analysis a paying customer gets in week one — applied to your specific situation, in thirty minutes, free.
+You get the same analysis a paying client gets in week one — applied to your situation, in thirty minutes, free.

 Practical questions.